 Most economists and policymakers have concluded that a minimum wage, set at the right level, can have positive effects on the labor market.
-In countries with strong in-work welfare systems, it can shift some of the costs of tackling low incomes from government to firms.
-It can also tackle fairness in the labor market, which helps explain why the minimum wage is so popular with the public.
+In countries with strong in-work welfare systems, it can shift some of the costs of raising incomes in poorer households from government to firms.
+It can also tackle fairness in the labor market, which probably helps explain why the minimum wage is so popular with the public.

 Too little evidence to assess them

 But which minimum-wage system best delivers these outcomes without unduly diminishing the employment prospects of affected workers?
-The key variables here are the minimum wage setting regime and the degree to which rates vary across subgroups of workers.
+The key variables here are the minimum wage setting regime, the degree to which rates vary across subgroups of workers and the frequency of increases.
 There appears to be no direct empirical evidence on labor market outcomes of different minimum wage setting systems, likely because of the difficulty of comparing differences across countries where many other labor-market practices differ.

 But there is some evidence on the effect of variation in rates by groups of workers.
-That evidence tends to show that where young workers are paid the same as adult workers, they can suffer higher unemployment, as in France and Spain.
+That evidence tends to show that where young workers are paid the same as adult workers, they can potentially suffer higher unemployment.
 Variation in the minimum wage by age appears to be a promising way to use the minimum wage to tackle poverty while protecting more vulnerable workers.
 A higher minimum wage rate for older workers would be a better targeted poverty tool, since low-paid older workers are more likely to be living in poverty than low-paid younger workers.
 Some variation in rates is therefore desirable as it allows for a more flexible minimum-wage system that can better target low pay and poverty.

-In addition, having a complex set of rates can reduce compliance because of increased confusion among employers and employees.
-There is some indication that the somewhat complex structure of the apprentice minimum wage in the UK, although still relatively simple, has resulted in a high level of non-compliance.
+In addition, having a complex set of rates can reduce compliance with the legislation because of increased confusion among employers and employees.
+There is some indication that the somewhat complex structure of rates for apprentices in the UK, although still relatively simple, has resulted in a high level of non-compliance.

 Another dimension of minimum wages that has some political and public support is variation across regions within countries.
 Witness the proliferation of rates across the US as states and cities break free from the federal minimum; calls for a higher minimum wage in London than in the rest of the UK; and proposals for regional variation in Germany.
-As regional flexibility gains support, there is also some support for an EU-wide minimum.
-But considering the wide variation in wage rates across European countries, this is probably some way off.
+As regional flexibility gains support, there is also increasing support for an EU-wide minimum which would likely be set in relation to average wages in each country.

-Support seems to be growing in many countries for a system of setting the minimum wage in which an expert body advises the government, but the government makes the final decision, as in the case of the UK LPC.
-This arm’s-length approach is increasingly being used in many areas of policy.
-Examples in the UK include the Monetary Policy Commission, the National Institute for Clinical Excellence, the Competition Commission, and various public sector pay review bodies.
-These expert panels depoliticize the process by providing evidence based on economic fundamentals in place of politically driven decisions.
+Support has been growing in many countries for a system of setting the minimum wage in which an expert body advises the government.
+Often this is within the context of a fixed formula or target for the minimum rate.
+For many years this was how the UK LPC operated.
+This arm’s-length approach is used in many areas of policy.
+Examples in the UK include the Monetary Policy Commission which set interest rates and the various public sector pay review bodies that recommend pay increases across the armed forces, teachers, nurses, etc. These expert panels depoliticize the process by providing evidence based on economic fundamentals in place of politically driven decisions.

 Limitations and gaps